graphile/graphile.github.io/src/pages/postgraphile/realtime.md

 ### Subscriptions

-"Subscriptions" are a way of having a new proactively sent to the client automatically whenever a particular event occurs on the server side, such as:
+"Subscriptions" are a way of having a new message proactively sent to the client automatically whenever a particular event occurs on the server side, such as:

 ```js